andypbrowne/andypbrowne2022/content/posts/observing-the-cenntenial.md

 <div class="serif">

-<h2>One hundred years later media, maps, websites and organizations to guide your commemoration of the war to end all wars</h2>
+<h2 class="serif-hero">One hundred years later media, maps, websites and organizations to guide your commemoration of the war to end all wars</h2>

 <img alt="World War I soldiers in a dead forest" src="img/blog/ww1-soldiers-in-a-dead-forest.jpg">
 <p class="caption"><span class="small-caps">WWI</span> Soldiers in a dead Forest</p>